 The benefits of coffee include a mental boost, helping fight against diseases, ameliorating inflammation, and decreasing stress.
 The Cons of coffee include dehydration, insomnia, and heart problems.
 Read to find out more!

-With that level of notoriety, it’s not uncommon for vast amounts of studies to be done on the health benefits and drawbacks.
+Coffee is one of the World’s top 3 most popular drinks (the other two are water and tea).
+Consequently, it’s not uncommon for vast amounts of studies to be done on the health benefits and drawbacks of coffee.

 Coffee is basically living proof of the old saying, “Too much of a good thing is a bad thing.”
 Drink the right amount, and reap the rewards.

 Drink too much or develop a hypersensitivity, and you might want to switch to tea.

 Let’s take a look at some of the polarizing benefits and cumbersome drawbacks of having that daily cup of coffee.